tecunningham/tecunningham.github.io/_posts/2017-02-25-weber-fechner-law.md

 ## A Concave Representation & Additive Noise

-Suppose that the decision-maker receives a signal $s=\ln v+e$ with Gaussian $e$, then the derivation is very similar:
+Suppose that the decision-maker receives a concave signal of value with additive noise, i.e. $s=\ln v+e$, with Gaussian $e$.
+Then the derivation is very similar:

 $$
 \begin{aligned}